WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 No you don't.
 CoinJoins are atomic, they either happen or they don't.
-If your wallet crashes or your computer goes offline during CoinJoin you can simply don't participate in this CoinJoin, look at table [here](/FAQ/FAQ-UseWasabi.md#does-wasabi-have-to-stay-on-during-coinjoin) for more info.
+If your wallet crashes or your computer goes offline during CoinJoin you simply don't participate in this CoinJoin, look at table [here](/FAQ/FAQ-UseWasabi.md#does-wasabi-have-to-stay-on-during-coinjoin) for more info.
 :::

 :::details